 Do you own Canon kit?

 Ready to get serious about macro?
-Whether you're looking for a versatile, hard-wearing macro lens or specialist glass capable of capturing 5x magnification close-ups, here are the best Canon lenses for macro photography.
+Whether you're looking for a versatile, hard-wearing macro lens or specialist glass capable of capturing close-up details at larger than life size, here are the best Canon lenses for macro photography.

 As the world's first full-frame autofocus macro lens with a greater than life-size magnification, image stabilisation and control of the look of the bokeh, this RF lens is hugely versatile.
 When macro photographer Oliver Wright tried out the lens, he found having all these features in a single lens enabled him to add another perspective to his work.